kodelint/blogs-publisher/README.md

   hashnode_path: "content/hashnode"
 ```

-## 📝 Frontmatter Support
+## 📝 Front-matter Support

-The action supports rich frontmatter for all platforms:
+The action supports rich front-matter for all platforms:

 ```markdown
 ---